JunkyByte/Cloud-Basic-2023/Tutorials/VirtualMachine/UTM/README.md

  * Manipulate the state of the nodes, and learn to resume them if they are down
  * Run some simple jobs as test
  * Set up MPI task on the cluster

+* On both machines (cluster01 and cluster02 follow these instructions) *

 ### Install gcc and OpenMPI